 If a school is unable to offer your child a place, you'll be given the opportunity to make an appeal to an independent appeals committee.
 The independent appeals committee will make a final decision on the matter.
 You'll have the opportunity to put your own case to the appeals committee, if you want.

-Full details of how to make an appeal will be sent to you if we're unable to meet your request for a particular school.
-Appeals for community school places should be made to Middlesbrough Council.
-Appeals for places at academies, foundation schools, and Roman Catholic schools should be made directly to the school concerned.
+Full details of how to make an appeal will be sent to you if your request for a place at a particular school can't be met.

-Parents can only appeal once for an academic year for a particular school, unless there is a significant change of circumstances, e.g. a change of address.
+You can only appeal once for an academic year for a particular school, unless there is a significant change of circumstances, e.g. a change of address.

-In 2018, appeals for admissions to reception class were held at the following primary schools: Abingdon, Archibald, Breckon Hill, Newport, St. Clares, St. Edwards, St. Josephs and Whinney Banks
+In 2018, appeals for admissions to reception class were held at the following primary schools: Abingdon, Archibald, Breckon Hill, Newport, St. Clares, St. Edwards, St. Josephs, and Whinney Banks

-In 2018, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, The King's Academy, Outwood Academy Acklam and Macmillan Academy.
+In 2018, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, The King's Academy, Outwood Academy Acklam, and Macmillan Academy.